 System Events Description Cold Start Power is cut off and then reconnected.
-Warm Start The Moxa switch is rebooted, such as when network parameters are changed (IP address, subnet mask, etc.).
+Warm Start The Moxa switch is rebooted, such as when network parameters are Walli Start changed (IP address, subnet mask, etc.).
 Configuration Change Any configuration item has been changed.
 Power Transition (On→Off) The Moxa switch is powered down.
+(The relay will not be triggered when rower transition (On-2011) the device is powered up.)
 Power Transition (Off→On) The Moxa switch is powered up.
 Login Success The account logins to the switch Login Fail An incorrect password was entered.
 TACACS+ Auth.
 Success The account is authorized by a TACACS+ server TACACS Auth.
 Fail Incorrect authentication details were entered RADIUS Auth.
-Success The account is authorized by a RADIUS server RADIUS Authentication Fail Incorrect authentication details were entered Password Change User changes the account password Topology Changed If the Master of the Turbo Ring has changed or the backup path is activated If the Turbo Ring path is disconnected If the MSTP topology has changed Coupling Changed Backup path is activated
+Success The account is authorized by a RADIUS server RADIUS Authentication Fail Incorrect authentication details were entered Password Change User changes the account password Topology Changed If the Master of the Turbo Ring has changed or the backup path is activated If the Turbo Ring path is disconnected If the MSTP topology has changed Coupling Changed Backup path is activated Master Changed Master of the Turbo Ring has changed When the duplicate master (two or more) or non-master is set up, if any Master Mismatch Turbo Ring path/switch fails, the duplicate master switches will automatically renegotiate to determine a new master.

-System Events Description Master Changed Master of the Turbo Ring has changed Master Mismatch When the duplicate master (two or more) or non-master is set up, if any Turbo Ring path/switch fails, the duplicate master switches will automatically renegotiate to determine a new master.
-RSTP Root Changed If the RSTP root has changed RSTP Topo.
-Changed If any Rapid Spanning Tree Protocol switches have changed their position (applies only to the root of the tree) Turbo Ring Break Turbo Ring path is disconnected ABC-02 Status Detects if the ABC-02-USB-T is connected or disconnected to the switch when the ABC-02-USB-T automatically imports/exports/backs-up the configuration Rate Limited On (Disable Port) When the port is disabled due to the ingress throughput exceeding the configured rate limit.
+System Events Description RSTP Root Changed If the RSTP root has changed DCTD Tone Changed If any Rapid Spanning Tree Protocol switches have changed their position RSTP Topo.
+Changed (applies only to the root of the tree) Turbo Ring Break Turbo Ring path is disconnected DI1 (On→Off) Digital Input 1 is triggered by an on to off transition DI1 (Off→On) Digital Input 1 is triggered by an off to on transition Detects if the ABC-02-USB-T is connected or disconnected to the switch ABC-02 Status when the ABC-02-USB-T automatically imports/exports/backs-up the configuration Rate Limited On (Disable Port) When the port is disabled due to the ingress throughput exceeding the , configured rate limit.
 Rate Limited Off (Disable Port) The port disable function is off because it exceeds the traffic duration or the user changes "Port Disable" mode to "Drop Packet" mode.
-Port Looping Port looping event is triggered LLDP Table Change Nearly connected devices are changed and shown in the LLDP table Login Failure Lockout The attempt to log in exceeds the threshold Account Info Changed The account information has been changed Configuration is Imported When the configuration is successfully imported SSL Certification is Imported When SSL Certification is successfully imported MAC Sticky Violation Port Disable Any port with MAC sticky function is disabled because of a rule violation
+Port Looping Port looping event is triggered LLDP Table Change Nearly connected devices are changed and shown in the LLDP table Login Failure Lockout The attempt to log in exceeds the threshold Account Info Changed The account information has been changed Configuration is Imported When the configuration is successfully imported SSL Certification is Imported When SSL Certification is successfully imported File and Character Managine at If the corresponding value of the fiber port status exceeds the threshold Fiber Check Warning defined by the Fiber Check function MAC Sticky Violation Port Disable Any port with MAC sticky function is disabled because of a rule violation